SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 ## BasicFREDFunctionTest.ino
 * This Function Is A Loop Which You Upload To An Arduino To Ensure Wiring Is Correct And That Car Is Functioning.

-## WifiTest.ino //Requires Arduino IDE
-* With Arduino Uno Wifi Rev 2 plugged In to pc
-* Open WifiTest.ino
-* Attatch The secret.h File
-* Upload To Board
-* Open Serial Monitor
-* Print Out Should Attempt To Connect Then Print The WiFi Information

-Test A001 - Testing WifiTest.ino and ensuring the Wifi is connected.
+## Test A001 - Testing WifiTest.ino and ensuring the Wifi is connected.
+Requires Arduino IDE.

 | Step | Action | Observation |
 | --- | ------------------------------------------------------------------------------| -----------------------------------------|